RoStrap/RoStrapUI/README.md

 ReceiveUpdates.Parent = Frame
 ```
 ### API
 Boolean `State` is whether it is checked or not.
-If set while the Checkbox has a Parent, it will animate.
+If set, it will not do the animation.
+To animate, use the `ChangeState()` method.